colemar/capev2install/README.md

 In a terminal:
 1. `cd /opt/CAPEv2/conf/`
 2. `sudo nano kvm.conf`
-3. Change the follwing settings
+3. Find and change the matching config settings
    - machines = _your_vm_name_
    - interface = virbr0
    - label = _your_vm_name_